Grantland Rice: Golf

-His sense of honor can be seen in his own actions.
+First World War

 Before leaving for service in World War I, he entrusted his entire fortune, about $75,000 (the equivalent of around $1.4 million today), to a friend.
 On his return from the war, Rice discovered that his friend had lost all the money in bad investments, and then had committed suicide.
 Rice accepted the blame for putting "that much temptation" in his friend's way.
 Rice then made monthly contributions to the man's widow throughout his life.

-According to author Mark Inabinett in his 1994 work, Grantland Rice and His Heroes: The Sportswriter as Mythmaker in the 1920s, Rice very consciously set out to make heroes of sports figures who impressed him, most notably Jack Dempsey, Babe Ruth, Bobby Jones, Bill Tilden, Red Grange, Babe Didrikson, and Knute Rockne.
-Unlike many writers of his era, Rice defended the right of football players such as Grange, and tennis players such as Tilden, to make a living as professionals, but he also decried the warping influence of big money in sports, once writing in his column:

-Rice authored a book of poetry, Songs of the Stalwart, which was published in 1917 by D. Appleton and Company of New York.

-Personal life

-Rice married Fannie Katherine Hollis on April 11, 1906; they had one child, the actress Florence Rice.
+Rice fought in the 30th Division, lieutenant in the 115th Field Artillery.
+He spent fourteen months in military service.

+One source recalls if you wanted to anger Rice, mention prizefighters who avoided fighting in World War I.

+Death and legacy

 Rice died at the age 73 on July 13, 1954, following a stroke.
 He is interred at Woodlawn Cemetery in the Bronx, New York City.